Cash For Clunkers Car List? There May Be No Program!

 Cash For Clunkers?
 That money should be going to healthcare!

 That’s right.
 One shot was enough.
 If more taxpayer money is going to be thrown around, it should be thrown at universal healthcare.
 People cannot be trusted to escape from their own greed; let’s not make it an official mandate by making the Cash For Clunkers car list program a perpetual monument to our love of debt.
 If short term loans or cash advances can help now and again with a down payment, that’s fine.
-Apply here!
+Get started here!